 Tim Jackson – Artistic Director, Monterery Jazz Festival

 [note – I searched the Monterey Jazz Festival programs from 1958 to 2018 and found only one reference to the Brandenburg Concerto.
-It has to do with the Bach Dancing and Dynamite Society – a jazz club in Santa Cruz.
+It has to do with the Bach Dancing and Dynamite Society – a jazz club in Half Moon Bay.
 Bill Minor told me Tim was Jackson had a connection to the story, so I sent it to Tim Jackson and he commented as you see below.]

 Article from 1993 Monterey Jazz Festival program:

 When describing it, Pete Douglas makes his Bach Dancing and Dynamite Society [BDDS] sound like a pleasant accident waiting to happen.
 In the early ’60s, Douglas regularly hosted Sunday afternoon parties for friends at his two-story, Miramar beach home in Half Moon Bay.
 Some strangers came by his place one afternoon and asked if they could set off dynamite on the beach.
 Not taking them seriously, he said yes.
 The explosions occurred while Douglas and his guests were dancing to a Bach Brandenburg Concerto.
 “A few months later, I put out a sign that said Bach Dancing and Dynamite Society,” says the 64 year-old Douglas. ” No reason — every beatnik had to have a sign on his pad.
 A s bohemian types, we hardly thought of ourselves as a society.”
 Two years later, a lawyer friend handed Douglas his nonprofit papers, and by May 1966, he opened his place to the public, presenting jazz concerts and only asking for a contribution at the door.